Connections-Business-Directory/Certifications/README.txt

 == Changelog ==

+= 1.4 05/13/2020 =
+* I18N: Add German (Germany) translation.
+* OTHER: Update plugin naming to match current convention.
+* OTHER: Update copyright year.
+* OTHER: Update plugin tags.
+* OTHER: Bump "Tested up to" to version 5.4.
+* OTHER: Bump "Requires PHP" to version 5.6.20.
+* OTHER: Bump "Requires at least" to version 4.7.12.
+* OTHER: Update URLs to `https`.

 = 1.3 08/01/2018 =
 * FEATURE: Add support for the Gravity Forms Connector.
 * I18N: Update Dutch (Netherlands) translation files.
 Props Age!